dair-ai/Prompt-Engineering-Guide/README.md

 # Prompt Engineering Guide

-This repo contains a guide for learning about prompt engineering.
+This guide contains a non-exhaustive set of learning guides and tools about prompt engineering.
 It includes several materials, guides, examples, papers, examples, and much more.

 ## Papers